levenlabs/dank/README.md

 upload a new file.
 This method accepts upload requirements that will be used to verify the file later passed to `/upload`.
 The file type and size are optional and if they are not sent, no validation is performed.
 Additionally, a replication option can be sent and is passed directly onto seaweedfs.
+If you want to have the signature returned expire, send `sig_expires` with the number of seconds you want it to expire in.
+By default signatures don't expire.

 Returns a JSON body and 200 if a filename was assigned.

-Params: `type`, `maxSize`, `replication`
+Params: `type`, `max_size`, `replication`, `sig_expires`

 Example:
 ```